Do Not Overlook Out-Of-State And Foreign Assets

 A clear financial picture is essential for dividing property during divorce.
 You can’t obtain a fair outcome without first identifying all of your spouse’s assets.
 Significant out-of-state or international property may be hidden, intentionally or unintentionally.
 Either way, a full-fledged financial investigation may be necessary to root out the full extent of the property.
 I can work with financial experts to examine credit reports, tax returns and other documentation to make sure no assets remain undisclosed.

-To discuss your specific situation with an experienced divorce lawyer during a free initial consultation, call The Law Offices of Robert W. Dapelo, Esq., PC, at 631-654-9500 (toll free 888-325-6199) or submit an online request.
+To discuss your specific situation with me during a free initial consultation, call The Law Offices of Robert W. Dapelo, Esq., PC, in Patchogue, New York, at 631-654-9500 or submit an online request.
+Se habla español.